-IC 2446 - Spiral Galaxy is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2446 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2446 - Spiral Galaxy in Cancer is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2446 - Spiral Galaxy in Cancer in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2446